-With lots of umami flavour throughout, this easy Instant Pot Beef Pot Roast One-Pot Meal recipe delivers a juicy, tender, flavourful pot roast, potatoes, carrots and mushrooms, all cooked in the same pot with the Instant Pot.
+With lots of umami flavor throughout, this easy Low FODMAP Instant Pot Beef Pot Roast One-Pot Meal recipe delivers a juicy, tender, flavorful pot roast, potatoes, carrots and mushrooms, all cooked in the same pot with the Instant Pot.
 Even pot roast haters will become believers with this incredible pot roast recipe!
-It's also Paleo, Whole30 and low FODMAP.
+It's also Paleo and Whole30 compliant.

 - 1 cup leek, dark green leaves only, finely chopped*

-- ½ tsp black pepper, freshly-ground, plus more for sprinkling
+- 1/2 teaspoon black pepper, freshly-ground, plus more for sprinkling

-- 4 large carrots (about 1 lb), peeled and chopped into 3 large chunks, then halved or quartered depending on size or 1 lb baby carrots
+- 4 large carrots (about 1 pound), peeled and chopped, or 1 pound baby carrots

 - 1 cup king oyster mushrooms, halved lengthwise then sliced horizontally*